sst/guide/_chapters/configure-cognito-identity-pool-in-serverless.md

   - ${file(resources/cognito-identity-pool.yml)}
 ```

-Now we are ready to deploy our new Serverless infrastructure.
+Now we are ready to deploy our new serverless infrastructure.